Flakannon/UserMS/README.md

-# user-service
+# user-service project

 ## Architecture

 This application relies on some integrations (mainly to a datasource and a notifier).
-To handle these the architecture implemented allows for these to be injected either as a mock or real (a simple form of dependency injection through the use of [Go's Interfaces](https://go.dev/tour/methods/9)).
+To handle these the architecture implemented allows for these to be injected either mocked or real (a simple form of dependency injection through the use of [Go's Interfaces](https://go.dev/tour/methods/9)).
 Each dependency is fronted by an abstract interface that is then subsequently implemented by the real or mocked service.
 This allows for an easy swap out of real services with mocked ones for running locally or in Pre-Production/Production environments, as well as not tying the underlying deeper level implementation that is tied technologies and possibly vendors to bleed into pure application logic that should have no concern with that level of detail.

-The entry point into the `user-service` is a gRPC API implement in the in the `internal/server` package.
+The entry point into the `user-service` is a gRPC API implemented in the `internal/server` package.
 The main `server` struct in this package is used in main to inject the relevant datasource and notifier dependencies.
 These will then passed via the different handlers for each endpoint in the API.

  The handlers here will delegate work for the respective actions called via the API to the `user service` core logic, which lives in `internal/service`.
 Here the processing of data from API requests is transformed and then orchestration for the reading/writing/notifying is set using the relevant interfaces to interact with the underlying implementations (either real or mocked) to conduct unit and integration testing, as well as be used by the real initialised application when running so that it can take requests from the client server and perform the expected actions with relevant responses via the API.

- The following diagram shows the high level architecture of the application:
- -- image here

 ## Running the app